 Upon activating Neve, you will see a new menu item Neve Options under the Appearance section.

 There you can see multiple tabs.
 To view the demo sites, go to the Starter Sites tab at the end.
-Hover over one of the sites to preview it or import.
+Hover over one of the sites to preview it or start importing.

-For Elementor-compatible demos, the Importer will automatically installs and activates the Elementor page builder.
+For Elementor-compatible demos, the Importer will automatically installs and activates the Elementor page builder also.

-In addition to this, you can choose whether to install the Orbit Fox – a plugin from ThemeIsle which adds extra functionalities like Social Sharing.
+In addition to that, you can choose whether to install the Orbit Fox – a plugin from ThemeIsle which adds extra functionalities like Social Sharing.
 If you are not sure, keep it unchecked.

 As all the demo content have been imported, now it is time to start editing the content with Elementor.